 It’s hard to believe as I write these words in March 2018, that 25 years ago this month, we (myself and four fellow expats) had just made the gut-wrenching decision to rent a decrepit space in what felt like a far-flung part of Prague (that not even many residents knew very well) to open up an English-language bookstore and coffeehouse.

-The rooms we would be renting, in the district of Holešovice (2km north of Old Town Square, and well off the tourist track), had most recently housed a communist-era laundry service (praní prádla in Czech) and were little more than dank, dusty hovels of exposed concrete and dangling wires.
+The rooms we would be renting, in the district of Holešovice (2kms north of Old Town Square, and well off the tourist track), had most recently housed a communist-era laundry service (praní prádla in Czech) and were little more than dank, dusty hovels of exposed concrete and dangling wires.
 There was a small window carved into one of the walls through which residents would push their dirty clothes and pick them up a few days later.

 When people ask me how I got myself involved in owning a bookstore and coffeehouse, I still don’t have a good answer (even 25 years later).
-In 1992, when the five of us first met and agreed to open the business together, I was an editor with one of Prague’s two main English-language newspapers, “The Prague Post,” and was settled on a career in journalism.
-Like everyone else back then, I guess I simply got carried away by the optimism unleashed by the fall of Communism just a few years earlier and wanted to be part of it.
+In 1992, when the five of us first met and agreed to open the business together, I was an editor with one of Prague’s two main English-language newspapers, “The Prague Post,” and had settled on a career in journalism.
+Like everyone else back then, I guess I got carried away by the optimism unleashed by the fall of communism just a few years earlier and wanted to be part of it.
 There was something in the air in Prague back then.